anhuiyang/bank_app_rb/README.md

 # Bank Tech Test in Ruby
-A basic tech test of bank application
+A tech test of bank application

 ## Description
 A simple bank app to interact from console